DavidRodriguezSoaresCUI/outcar/README.md

 # outcar

 OutCar is a game developed for University of Geneva, for psychology studies.
-The game consists of avoiding traffic and refuelling periodically (just by pressing a button).
+The game consists of avoiding traffic and refueling periodically (just by pressing a button).

 This game is still under active development as of April 2019.